 Why this property?

-This is a rare chance to protect diverse and ecologically significant Red River watershed land so close to the coast, while also filling an important need for expanding educational opportunities and meaningful volunteer experiences.
+This was a rare chance to protect diverse and ecologically significant Red River watershed land so close to the coast, while also filling an important need for expanding educational opportunities and meaningful volunteer experiences.

 Here’s some great news!

 fund creation of a native pollinator demonstration garden.
-We hope these extra incentives energize your support.

 Land preservation with the acquisition of 12.34 acres of high-priority forest, wetland, and stream habitats that provide the ecosystem mosaic for a wide variety of plants and animals